Recycling and waste: statistics and information

 As a Waste Collection Authority, Wandsworth Council is responsible for collecting household waste and delivering it to the local Waste Disposal Authority - the Western Riverside Waste Authority (WRWA) - which is responsible for disposing of waste on our behalf.

 WRWA and the four boroughs it serves formed the Riverside Waste Partnership to co-ordinate services across the region and agree the facilities needed to best meet their needs.
-This means they can manage your waste more efficiently.
+This means we can manage your waste more efficiently.

 Western Riverside Waste Authority

 After collection by the council's contractors, your rubbish and recyclables are taken to the Western Riverside Waste Authority (WRWA) along with other municipal waste.
-WRWA arranges the disposal of rubbish, sorts out the contents of orange recycling sacks and banks and sends the sorted materials to reprocessors who make them into new products.
+WRWA arranges the disposal of rubbish, sorts out the contents of clear recycling sacks and orange-lidded banks and sends the sorted materials to reprocessors who make them into new products.

 WRWA published a high level waste policy document on behalf of the Riverside Waste Partnership in June 2013.

 The Mayor of London published an Environment Strategy for London in May 2018 which includes a chapter on Waste (Chapter 7).
 The Council's arrangements for waste management must be in general conformity with the waste chapter of this strategy, subject to excessive cost.

 View Government waste and recycling policy GOV.UK.

 The Waste and Resources Action Programme

 The Waste and Resources Action Programme (WRAP) is a government-funded programme to create markets for recycled goods and build consumer confidence in recycled products.